-Leonidas, who is currently studying BA Hon Film studies and Screenwriting at Sheffield Hallam University, has been a volunteer with Action Tutoring making a difference to pupils in Sheffield since October 2020.
+Leonidas, who was recently studying BA Hon Film Studies and Screenwriting at Sheffield Hallam University, has been a volunteer with Action Tutoring making a difference to pupils in Sheffield since October 2020.
 Leonidas has shared five reasons why he volunteers for Action Tutoring...

 "My CV is rather short at the moment as I've only worked two jobs, so tutoring is something else I can add.
 Volunteering increases your chances of employment as it reflects a good work ethic and a determination to want to help others."